drblallo/rlc/docs/sphinx_doc/tutorial.md

 python example.py
 ```

-As you can see, you are able to play black jack driven by a Python script.
+As you can see, you are able to play Blackjack driven by a Python script.
 Of course, you could already do so with the `rlc-action` command provided by the `rl_language` package, but this example shows that `RL` programs can be easily used from other languages such as Python or C++.
 This allows you to reuse the same `RL` code you have written to train the network in production too, building other tools on top of it!

 You can also load the network you have trained and use it to play games, but such a setup is a little too complex to include in this introductory document and will be shown later.